 What is it?
 Merino wool comes from a breed of sheep by the same name that originated in Spain, but are now found around the world in the common sheep growing regions.
 This breed of sheep is bred primarily for its very fine wool, which is usually less than 24 µ.
 The Fibre Co. uses merino wool from countries such as Argentina where mulesing is not practiced as well as from other countries with a certification that the merino is non-mulsed.

 Why do we use it?
 We are very fond of blending merino in many of our yarns due to its fineness and elasticity, which gives good ‘memory’ and ‘bounce’ to a yarn.
 It is also generally more comfortable on the hands and easier to knit consistent stitches with a more elastic yarn.
 We like merino for its lightweight yet thermal insulating properties.
 It adds warmth in colder winter climates and it can keep one cool in warmer summer weather.

 What is it?
 Known as the ‘Diamond Fibre’ due to its luxurious smoothness, lustre, and durability, mohair fibre comes from the Angora goat.
+The mohair used in The Fibre Co. yarns is from Argentina.
 It is commonly used in knitting yarns that are brushed as this adds softness and warmth without weight.
 Mohair fibre from the first two shearings at 6 and 12 months is classed as ‘kid’ mohair, whilst the rest is referred to as ‘adult’ mohair.
 The micron count varies widely from 24 – 36 µ.